The JCE JAZZ DANCE PROJECT

 Mariah Gomez

 Born and raised in Queens, New York, Mariah Gomez has been dancing since the age of three.
 She was a member of Mossa Dance Academy for eight years, where she trained and competed in ballet, modern, tap, jazz, lyrical, hip-hop, and contemporary.
-Mariah is a Senior at The Beacon School, and has been involved in the dance program since her freshman year.
-She is currently one of the Senior Directors and Choreographers for the Beacon Dance Company, but was the first Junior Director in the history of the program.
-She is mentored under the direction of Executive Director Cory “Nova” Villegas and enjoys teaching others and passing on her knowledge of dance.
-This summer she also had the privilege of being crowned National American Miss New York Teen, and she uses her platform to highlight people of color in the performing arts.
-She has also had the opportunity to dance with Chloe Arnold, The Syncopated Ladies, MOVE |NYC|, and IFE Youth Dance Theater.
+Mariah is 18 years old, and a Senior at The Beacon School.
+Mariah is also currently one of the Senior Directors and Choreographers for the Beacon Dance Company but was the first Junior Director in the history of the program.
+She is mentored under the direction of Artistic Director Cory “Nova” Villegas and enjoys teaching others and passing on her knowledge of dance.
+She has also had the opportunity to dance with Chloe Arnold, The Syncopated Ladies, MOVE |NYC|, IFE Youth Dance Theater and Jazz Choreography Enterprises in their October 2023 Jazz Dance Project.

 Taylor Gordon